Gaoh19/LocaleLookup/README.md

 Here’s a writeup on how to create a search engine sort off full stack web application that finds local businesses or institutions using PERN stack, I know everyone is running behind MERN now, but I love PostgreSQL.
 If you aren’t familiar with PERN, here’s what it stands for, P for PostgreSQL, E for Express.js , R for React and N for Node.js.
 Now I got no idea on how the end product would look like, but I’m going for something along the Yelp example.
-Maybe adding Map API at the end would be an icing in the cake. **[Ongoing]**
+Maybe adding Map API at the end would be an icing in the cake. **[Redacted]**

 The complete writeup can be accessed on the provided Notion link.
 [Notion](https://deadgawk.notion.site/LocaleLookup-Information-Retrieval-Website-4b0a80f4b4424339a0dbd31c8d439911?pvs=4)